 Annual Revenue

 Most lenders have minimum revenue thresholds.
 For conventional products, $100K+ in annual revenue is a common floor.
 For revenue-based financing, some lenders work with businesses doing as little as $120K annually ($10K/month).
-SBA loans typically require demonstrated profitability or a clear path to profitability.
+SBA loans typically require demonstrated profitability or a clear path to it.

 Step 3: Prepare Your Documents